-Carbon prices have increased during Q4'22 in the EU and declined in the UK and New Zealand.
+Carbon prices have declined during Q3'22 in the EU, UK and New Zealand.

-The European Union Allowance (EuA) price per metric tonne finalised Q4'22 at €81/Tn, from €80/Tn at the end of 2021.
+The European Union Allowance (EuA) price per metric tonne finalised Q3'22 at €66/Tn, from €80/Tn at the end of 2021.

-During the first months of Q1'23, EuA spot prices have surpassed €100/Tn.
+During the first months of Q4'22, EuA spot prices have marginally increased to €78/Tn.
+A similar price performance has been observed in UK and NZ.

-The Shanghai ETS price is the lowest among the main global ETS systems with a price per metric tonne of CNY57 as of Feb 2023 (€7.8/ Tonne) with minimal fluctuation during the year.
+The Shanghai ETS price is the lowest among the main global ETS systems with a price per metric tonne of CNY58 as of Nov 2022 (€7.8/ Tonne) with minimal fluctuation during the year.